 Other Washington D.C.
 Exemptions

-If you own assets that you are not able to exempt using the provisions noted above, you can use the Washington D.C. wildcard exemption to safeguard an additional $850 of property value for the assets of your choice.
-If you are not a homeowner, you can claim an additional $8,075 worth of exemption value under the wildcard provision because you haven’t used the homestead exemption.
+If you own assets that you can't exempt or fully exempt using the provisions noted above, you can use the Washington D.C. wildcard exemption to safeguard an additional $850 of property value for the assets of your choice.
+If you aren't a homeowner, you can claim an additional $8,075 worth of exemption value under the wildcard provision because you haven’t used the homestead exemption.

-You can’t know whether it will be more advantageous to claim District of Columbia bankruptcy exemptions or federal bankruptcy exemptions until you compare the two structures.
-You can’t “pick and choose” from both, so you’ll have to weigh the pros and cons of one against the pros and cons of the other.
+You can’t know whether it will be more advantageous to claim District of Columbia bankruptcy exemptions or federal bankruptcy exemptions until you compare the two.
+Remember, you can’t pick and choose from both.
 Depending on the kinds of property you own, you may be able to exempt all of your property via both options or you may benefit from choosing a specific approach.

-Federal exemptions available include a homestead exemption of up to $25,150 in equity value (for a single filer).
-If you either aren’t a homeowner or you don’t need to utilize the full value of the homestead exemption to safeguard equity in your home, note that up to $12,575 of the homestead exemption can be applied to alternative real property or personal property of your choice.
+Federal exemptions available include a homestead exemption of up to $27,900 in equity value (for a single filer).
+If you either aren’t a homeowner or you don’t need to utilize the full value of the homestead exemption to safeguard equity in your home, note that up to $13,950 of the homestead exemption can be applied to the property of your choice.
 Additional exempt property values included in the federal exemption structure are as follows:

 Alimony or spousal support (total value)